yqshao/tips/README.md

-# Teoroo Interactomic Potential Suite (TIPS)
+# The Interactomic Potential Suite (TIPS)

 TIPS is a set of tools for performing simulation with interatomic potentials.
 TIPS is designed to streamline the composing of active learning workflows for interatomic potentials.

+**!!WARNING!!** this is a project in active development, nothing is guaranteed to work.

 ## Quick start

-Tips are containes a set of nextflow scripts that can be used wihtout installation.
+Tips are contains a set of nextflow scripts that can be used without installation.

 ``` bash
 nextflow run yqshao/tips --initDs 'test.xyz'